Cryptographic Hash Algorithms

 Same input + same algorithm = same output

-This concept allows us to compare two outputs string (hashes) in order to know if the input matches.
+This concept allows us to compare two output strings (hashes) in order to know if the input matches.
 Hash algorithms are especially useful for ensuring data integrity (Checksums) and for secure password storage.

 There are many hash algorithms but four stand out as popular choices.